 Journey optimization is a closed loop approach that combines journey discovery with journey orchestration.
 AI and machine learning are often employed to more rapidly evaluate alternatives and choose a method of interacting with each customer that maximizes the speed and probability that they will achieve a specific goal, based on their own unique journey.

 Journey optimization can be achieved by employing a test-and-learn approach that explores all of the contributing factors—touchpoints, people, training, process, communication, metrics, and technology—that can lead to opportunities to improve the journey.
 One advantage of journey optimization is that it enables you to validate (or invalidate) ideas faster and more accurately.

 It is now time to revisit Step 3, Setting Goals and Measuring Success.
 Evaluate your progress to date against each of your success categories—Team, Project and Business.

-Have the key members of your team started to derive the value from customer journey analytics?
+Have the key members of your team started to derive the value from journey analytics?
 Remember though that this is a start, and the objective should be to begin seeing results.